twaclaw/rushhour_solution/README.md

 ## JuMP solver

-Three slightly different models have been implemented.
-See the [JuMP README](./jump/README.md) for details.
+I implemented three slightly different models.
+See the [jump](./jump/README.md) folder for details.

 <!-- For a detailed explanation of the approach, check [this post](https://twaclaw.github.io/posts/projects/optimizing_rushhour). -->